 • Develop a Sandy Beach Habitat and Species Framework Analysis and expand baseline data collection of habitat and species conditions within the region.
+Areas of less disturbance, and restored sites could be prioritized for reference sites.

 Human Use and Economics Data Collection and Monitoring